Kim Basinger: Worldwide exposure (1983–1989)

-Her 1981 Playboy shoot was not published until 1983, when Basinger used it to promote her breakthrough role as the Bond girl Domino Petachi in Never Say Never Again (1983), where she starred opposite Sean Connery.
+Her breakthrough role came as Domino Petachi, the Bond girl in Never Say Never Again (1983), where she starred opposite Sean Connery.
 In his review of the film, Gary Arnold of The Washington Post said Basinger "looks like a voluptuous sibling of Liv Ullmann and has a certain something."
 Worldwide, Never Say Never Again grossed US$160 million.
-Basinger said her subsequent Playboy appearance led to further opportunities, such as the role of the romantic interest of a baseball team star in Barry Levinson's The Natural (1984), alongside Robert Redford, for which she earned a Golden Globe nomination for Best Supporting Actress.
+As part of its promotion, Basinger did a famous nude pictorial for Playboy, which she has said led to good opportunities, such as her role as the romantic interest of a baseball team star in Barry Levinson's The Natural (1984), alongside Robert Redford, for which she earned a Golden Globe nomination for Best Supporting Actress.

 Blake Edwards cast her twice in his films; as a beautiful woman married to a Texas millionaire in The Man Who Loved Women (1983), and as an apparently shy woman who goes on a date with a workaholic man in Blind Date (1987).
 Robert Altman cast Basinger in the role of a woman hiding from her former lover at an old motel in Fool for Love (1985).
 In 1986, Basinger starred as a New York City art gallery employee who has a brief yet intense affair with a mysterious Wall Street broker, opposite Mickey Rourke, in Adrian Lyne's controversial erotic romantic drama 9½ Weeks.
 Though the film failed at the North American box office, it performed very well in Europe, especially France, and acquired a large American fanbase on home video and cable.
 Roger Ebert praised the film, comparing it to Last Tango in Paris, and said Basinger helped "develop an erotic tension [...] that is convincing, complicated and sensual."

-Academy Award-winning writer-director Robert Benton also cast her in the title role of a slightly pregnant woman in trouble for Nadine (1987).
+Writer-director Robert Benton also cast her in the title role of a slightly pregnant woman in trouble for Nadine (1987).
 While most of the films Basinger starred in during this period were released to varying degrees of success, they helped to establish her as an actress.
-With over US$400 million in box office totals, the highest-grossing film of her career thus far is Tim Burton's 1989 film Batman, in which Basinger took on role of photojournalist Vicki Vale, opposite Michael Keaton (Batman) and Jack Nicholson (Joker).
+With over US$400 million in box office totals, the highest-grossing film of her career thus far is Tim Burton's 1989 film Batman, in which Basinger took on role of photojournalist Vicki Vale, opposite Michael Keaton.
+Basinger re-wrote the film's third act with producer Jon Peters with whom she was having a behind the scenes affair.
 The Hollywood Reporter, in its original review, remarked that "the uniqueness and very soul of the film [...] is achieved through the beautifully defined and probing performances of Michael Keaton as Bruce Wayne and Kim Basinger as Vicki Vale".